Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

-We use the determinantal QMC method~\cite{blankenbecler}, which is free of the fermion sign problem for the Hamiltonian \eqref{Hamiltonian}, to compute various physical observables as functions of temperature and disorder.
-We work at $\left| U \right| = 4$, so that the coherence length is within the system size, and work at a density $\mean{n}=0.875$.
-We have made extensive comparisons of the QMC results with self-consistent Bogoliubov-deGennes (BdG) calculations, which only take into account only the spatial amplitude variations; see supplementary material.
+We use the determinantal QMC method~\cite{blankenbecler}, which is free of the fermion sign problem for the Hamiltonian \eqref{Hamiltonian}.
+We choose $\left| U \right| = 4$, so that the coherence length is within the system size, and $\mean{n}=0.875$.
+We have made extensive comparisons of the QMC results with self-consistent BdG calculations, which take into account only the spatial amplitude variations; see supplementary material.
 These comparisons permit us to separate the effects of amplitude inhomogeneity and phase fluctuations.

 We compute frequency-dependent observables across the SIT for the first time.
 The single-particle DOS, LDOS and the pair susceptibility are obtained using the maximum entropy method (MEM) for analytic continuation~\cite{jarrell,sandvik1998}.
 We have verified that these results obey various sum rules to high precision, and that the MEM correctly reproduces the low-energy structure of test spectra as shown in the supplementary material.
 What gives us confidence is that our central results on the single- and two-particle gaps can be equally well estimated directly from the exponential decay of the imaginary-time QMC data, without recourse to MEM.